 You must register with the Health and Care Professions Council (HCPC) to be allowed to use the title 'prosthetist' or 'orthotist'.

-It is recommended that you are a member of The British Association of Prosthetics and Orthotics (BAPO), and may even be essential.
+It is recommended that you are a member of The British Association of Prosthetics and Orthotics (BAPO), and may even be essential for some employers.

 Prospects for prosthetists and orthotists are currently good.
 Some work in the National Health Service (NHS) but most jobs are either with manufacturing companies who contract out to the NHS or else in private practice.